How do you become a personal trainer? Step-by-step guide!

 If working for a gym does not fit your style you might want to consider doing training on your own.
 All you need is a client base to grow your business.
 You can work as a trainer in your own home, in your clients home or even at a Park or beach.
 All you need is the right equipment and the knowledge that is in your head!
 Check out my article on in home training if this option sounds like a great fit for you!

 I hope this article gave you a push in the right direction regarding what it takes to become a PT.
 This was meant to be a quick guide of the three steps necessary to becoming a trainer.
 If you want more in-depth information I have added links to more articles on my website that can help you.
 While I like talking about my job as a personal trainer and how you can become one, the main focus of this website is to talk about the differences between the top certifications.
+If you have time I would highly suggest checking out NASM’s and ACE’s site to learn more about the process!
 Please leave a comment or check out some of my articles.
 And let me know what you think!